koch-tobias/master-thesis/README.md

 - zy
 - zz

-After adding all files, you can specify some of the following settings in the **src/config.yaml** file:
+After adding all files, you can specify the following settings in the **src/config.yaml** file:
 - **binary_column** and **multiclass_column**: Names of the label columns
 - **binary_label_1** and **binary_label_0**: The labels for the binary classification
 - **keep_modules**: Modules which should be kept